Who we are!

 We need you!

-Write a personal letter, or simply donate something!
+Write a letter, contribute, or simply donate something!

-Raise your voice and be loud against abuse of power and inequality.
+Raise your voice loud against abuse of power and inequality.

 Here you can do something!

-To continue to pursue our objectives, we specialize in the following tasks:
+To continue to pursue our objectives, we focus on the following tasks:

-dependency is our voluntary group on the Use of supporters to and members.
+Our voluntary group greatly depends on the involvement of supporters and members.

-Amnesty International is the individual case research about police violence in Germany Set and just as Monitoring to continue.
-We can offer you therefore no personal advice and more have unfortunately you refer to other institutions!
+Amnesty International will stop researching individual cases on the subject of police violence in Germany and will only continue monitoring.
+We can therefore no longer offer you personal advice and unfortunately have to refer you to other institutions!

-Nevertheless, it would make us very happy if you report us continue your cases of alleged police violence in Germany and we can include them in our event database.
-For monitoring on this issue is for our political work on "police violence in Germany" indispensable.
+Nevertheless, we would be very pleased if you continue to report your cases of suspected police violence in Germany and we can add them to our case database.
+Because monitoring this question is essential for our political work on the subject of police violence in Germany.

 We depend on your case reports.